I was born on the 14th January 1912,

 carrying ship Llangibby Castle and the sinking of the U-581

 .
 For my part in this action I was awarded the D.S.M.
-This story is related elsewhere.
+This story is related elsewhere - click on the link.

 Then it was the 'Big One' - Operation Pedestal.